Maksim2498/poms/server/docs/config.md

 - `<SERVER_PATH>` - path to the server directory;
 - `<SITE_PATH>`   - path to the site directory.

-## Minimal Config
+## Minimal Configuration

-Minimal valid config is the following:
+Minimal valid configuration file is the following:

 ```json
 {